nbeaver/cmd_oysters/README.rst

 is that they can be composed in many ways.

 They can be
-used in sequence (e.g. ``./configure && make``), piped together (e.g. ``du | sort -nr``), evaluated to supply arguments to other commands (e.g. ``find | grep bash``), or even taken directly as arguments to other commands (e.g. ``find . -exec file '{}' +``).
+used in conditional sequence (e.g. ``./configure && make``), piped together (e.g. ``du | sort -nr``), evaluated to supply arguments to other commands (e.g. ``mkdir $(date -I)``), or even taken directly as arguments to other commands (e.g. ``find . -exec file '{}' +``).

-These composite commands consist of more than one component command, which may be executable in the filesystem or shell builtins.
+These composite commands consist of more than one component command.

+Component commands may be
+executables in ``$PATH``,
+absolute paths to executables, shell builtins (``cd``), or shell keywords (``for``, ``do``).

+They could in principle be custom shell functions or aliases, but those are best kept in your favorite ``.shellrc``, not in a CmdOyster.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 What's the difference between commands and invocations?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often times, there are multiple ways to write the same command, such as long flag/short flag versions, a different order of arguments, or just a different method, e.g. removing a file in the current directory named ``-`` using either ``rm ./-`` or ``rm -- -``.
+There is almost always more than one way to write the same command, such as long flag/short flag versions, a different order of arguments, or just a different method, e.g. removing a file in the current directory named ``-`` using either ``rm ./-`` or ``rm -- -``.

-Since these use the same component commands, it makes sense to group them together than list them redundantly as separate commands.
+Since these cosmetically different commands use the same component commands, it makes more sense to group them together rather than list them redundantly as separate commands.

 These are said to be equivalent invocations of the same command.

 If there is a similar command that uses different component commands,